Localization for quasi-one-dimensional Dirac operators: Proof of the localization criteria

 \end{thm} We prove this first result in Section~\ref{sec:reguLyap}.
 Note that~\eqref{HoldLyap} holds not only on intervals where the hypotheses of Theorem~\ref{thm:regu_Lyap} are satisfied but also trivially on intervals where $\sum_{p=1}^N\gamma_p$ is identically 0.
 A singularity can only occur at the boundary between such intervals.

-As in \cite{Bou09,Z23}, the next step towards localization is to prove Hölder regularity of the integrated density of states.
+As in \cite{Bou09,Z23}, the next step towards localization is to prove H\"older regularity of the integrated density of states.
 We get this regularity from the one of the Lyapunov exponents.
 We define the density of states in the same way as in \cite{Z23}.

 Given $x\in\R$ and $L>0$, we define the operator $\DONxL$, called the \emph{restricted operator with Dirichlet boundary condition} to the interval $\Lambda_L(x):=(x-\ell L,x+\ell L)$, as the operator acting as $\DO $ on the domain